rstofi/arcane_suite/README.rst

 ``arcane_suite`` is primarily developed for personal use, except for *some* pipelines, which are developed for collaborations.
 Nonetheless, the code is open-source and open-acces for anyone to use, including the various modules, tools and of course the pipelines.

 Contribution of any form is more than welcome and I aim to fix any bugs as quckly as possible.
 See the see the `design & philosophy <https://github.com/rstofi/arcane_suite/blob/main/Documentation/Design_and_Philosophy.rst>`_ page for more info.
+For the upcoming bug fixes and features planned, see the `backlog <https://github.com/rstofi/arcane_suite/blob/main/Documentation/Backlog.rst>`_ page.

 Documentation and testing